Seamartin Australian Vintage Fishing Reel Reference History, and Technical Information guide, reeLpedia ® 22/6/2009.

 Specifications:

-One piece Australain Red Cedar spool drum; Cast brass type T-foot (saddle) are nickel plated.
-Due to the cost of nickel plating mild-steel crank arms, and the extra labour involved, Cliff Martin made the decision to produce a crank arm in stronger, corrosion resistant 316 grade Stainless Steel.
+One piece Australian Red Cedar spool drum; Cast brass type T-foot (saddle) are nickel plated.
+Due to the cost of nickel-plating mild-steel crank arms, and the extra labour involved, Cliff Martin decided to produce a crank arm in stronger, corrosion-resistant 316-grade Stainless Steel.
 All other components remain typical of previous models.

 Above 6 images depicting the Seamartin model 3.